“How soon after an IUI does implantation occur?”

 Mild cramping:

-Cramping is one of the symptoms that you may experience after your IUI fertility procedure.
+Some individuals may experience mild cramping after IUI.
 The extent of cramping differs in women.
 Some of them get mild cramps in their lower belly, and these cramps are very similar to period cramps but usually are less intense.

 Breast tenderness:

 Your chest can feel a bit sore or sensitive about a week after IUI.
-This is the result of hormone changes.
+This may be related to hormonal changes that occur during treatment.
 You may even feel that your bras are too tight compared to before.

 Mild bloating:

 Some of the women report that they have a slight bloating feeling or that their belly feels fuller.
-The increased hormone levels cause this as well.
+Bloating may occur during treatment and can be associated with hormonal changes.

 It's possible that you won't notice any changes after IUI at all.
 Some women don't even feel any different.
-Each body reacts differently, so if you haven't felt anything, don't get worried.
-It doesn't necessarily mean that the treatment was not successful.
+Each body reacts differently, so if you haven't felt anything, don't get worried as absence of symptoms does not provide information about treatment outcomes.

 Missed period:

-A period is often the first sign that IUI has been successful.
+A missed period may be one of the first signs of pregnancy following IUI.
 If you normally have regular periods, then missing one about two weeks after IUI may be a sign that implantation has occurred.

 Do a pregnancy test in case your period is late.